-- a.
-The Lake County State's Attorney ("SAO"), or his or her designee, shall be the Ethics Investigator for Lake County. - b.
-The Ethics Investigator shall have the following duties: - To provide legal guidance to the Ethics Advisor concerning the interpretation of and compliance with the provision of this Ordinance and State ethics laws. - ii.
-To conduct an investigation of complaints and render findings that may lead to legal adjudication. - iii.
-As warranted by the facts, to file a legal complaint in the Circuit Court of the 19th Judicial Circuit alleging a violation of this Ordinance or exercise such discretion to resolve complaints without resorting to the filing of a legal complaint. - iv.
-To perform such other duties as may be delegated by the County Board or as deemed appropriate by the SAO in the exercise of its professional judgment in the enforcement of this Ordinance.
+- Section 7-1.
+The Lake County State's Attorney ("SAO"), or his or her designee, shall be the Ethics Investigator for Lake County. - Section 7-2.
+The Ethics Investigator shall have the following duties: - 1) To provide legal guidance to the Ethics Advisor concerning the interpretation of and compliance with the provision of this Ordinance and State ethics laws. - 2) To conduct an investigation of complaints and render findings that may lead to legal adjudication. - 3) As warranted by the facts, to file a legal complaint in the Circuit Court of the 19th Judicial Circuit alleging a violation of this Ordinance or exercise such discretion to resolve complaints without resorting to the filing of a legal complaint. - 4) To perform such other duties as may be delegated by the County Board or as deemed appropriate by the SAO in the exercise of its professional judgment in the enforcement of this Ordinance.